Viasna: 2020-present

 During the 2020–2021 Belarusian protests, the Center Viasna documented the widespread use of torture by the authorities.

 Following the 2020–2021 Belarusian protests, the Viasna Human Rights Centre together with the Rehabilitation and Research Centre for Torture Victims, REDRESS and the International Committee for Investigation of Torture in Belarus founded the International Accountability Platform for Belarus.
 In a joint declaration, 19 states expressed their full support for the establishment of such a platform.

 In the ongoing crackdown on independent media and human rights defenders in Belarus, "Viasna" suffered from significant pressure.
-On 17 September, 2020, "Viasna's" coordinator of volunteers' network Maria Rabkova was arrested and charged with “training and other preparation of people for participation in mass riots” as well as “membership of a criminal organization”.
-Leanid Sudalenka, lawyer of the Homieĺ (Gomel) branch of Viasna, Leanid Sudalenka, head of Homieĺ branch, volunteers Andrei Chepyuk and Maryia Tarasenka were arrested with criminal charges in the early 2021.
+On 17 September, 2020, Viasna's coordinator of volunteers' network Maria Rabkova was arrested and charged with "training and other preparation of people for participation in mass riots" as well as "membership of a criminal organization".
+Leanid Sudalenka, lawyer of the Homieĺ (Gomel) branch of Viasna, volunteers Andrei Chepyuk and Maryia Tarasenka were arrested with criminal charges in the early 2021.
 Rabkova spent more than 6 months in pre-trial detention.
-On February 16, 2021, the Investigative Committee searched Viasna's headquarters in Minsk and regional offices, raided employees' homes – more than 40 addresses in any way connected to "Viasna".
-A criminal case against the activists was opened under Article 342, meaning “organizing or preparing actions that grossly violate the public order or taking active part in such actions”.
-Dzmitry Salauyou, board member of ‘Viasna’, was detained and beaten by the police.
-The persecution of ‘Viasna’ members continues, politically motivated charges have been levelled on Valiantsin Stefanovich, Uladzimir Labkovich and Ales Bialiatski.
+On February 16, 2021, the Investigative Committee searched Viasna's headquarters in Minsk and regional offices, raided employees' homes – more than 40 addresses in any way connected to Viasna.
+A criminal case against the activists was opened under Article 342, meaning "organizing or preparing actions that grossly violate the public order or taking active part in such actions".
+Dzmitry Salauyou, board member of Viasna, was detained and beaten by the police.
+The persecution of Viasna members continues, politically motivated charges have been levelled on Valiantsin Stefanovich, Uladzimir Labkovich and Ales Bialiatski.